OpenDataFormats/simplestamp/src/javascript/opentimestamp/README.md

 3. (_optional_) Source, the filename, URL, etc to the data
 4. (_optional_) Identity, the company name, division, email address, etc of the person creating the timestamp

+Those values are concatenated in binary, in that order, and then run through SHA256 twice, to generate the hash sent to the calendar servers.

 ## Using

 ### Creating a new Timestamp